Ponjimon/jquery-hashtags/README.md

 ```

 ## Bower
-For installing using Bower you can use `jquery-hashtag-highlighter`
+For installing using Bower you can use `bower install jquery-hashtag-highlighter`

+## NPM
+This plugin is also available in npm with  `npm install jquery-hashtags`